 Fred started his career in 1988 with DuPont and held positions in catalysis R&D, process development, logistics and market development over a 15 year period.
 In 2000, he had the opportunity to co-found NanoDrop Technologies Inc. along with Charles Robertson, Patricia Robertson and Lynne Kielhorn.
 During his time as president of NanoDrop, the company developed and launched three successful products for life science research.
 In 2007, NanoDrop was acquired by Thermo Fisher Scientific, and he then formed the venture capital firm, Kielvest LLC.
 Over several years, Kielvest made many investments into early-stage technology companies, and Fred sits on the board of directors of several of these.
 Fred holds a BS in Chemical Engineering from University of Missouri-Rolla (now known as Missouri University of Science and Technology).

-Mr. Kelley has over 25 years of experience in technical sales and managerial roles with companies that manufacture engineered products.
-His career began at Dow Chemical where he advanced through manufacturing and capital project engineering, culminating as a lead engineer for multi-million dollar capital projects.
-Kevin gained expertise in specialty process equipment and chose to pursue a technical sales career with the Germany-based company SGL Group.
-While at SGL, Kevin’s positions included direct sales, sales team management, Americas territory sales management, six sigma project lead and global technical coordinator for one of SGL Process Technology’s key business areas.
-In 2008 Kelley joined Kielvest LLC, a venture capital firm, and led due diligence and investment placement with multiple companies.
-Kelley joined Kielhorn to launch DeNovix in 2012.
-He has a Bachelor of Science degree in Chemical Engineering from The University of Missouri (1991).
+Kevin has 30 years of experience in technical sales, marketing and managerial roles with companies that manufacture engineered products.
+Kelley joined Kielhorn as a co-founder of DeNovix in 2012.
+His career began at Dow Chemical where he advanced through manufacturing and capital project engineering, including multi-million dollar capital projects.
+Kevin gained expertise in specialty process equipment and worked with the Germany-based company SGL Group in multiple roles.
+Kevin’s positions at SGL included direct sales, sales team management, Americas territory sales management, six sigma project lead and global technical coordinator for one of SGL Process Technology’s key business areas.
+Prior to founding DeNovix, Kelley joined Kielhorn in 2008 at Kielvest LLC, a venture capital firm where he led due diligence and investment placement with multiple companies.
+Kevin has a Bachelor of Science degree in Chemical Engineering from The University of Missouri (1991).